umera27/PRODIGY_WD_02/README.md

 # Stopwatch Project

 ## Overview
 This project is a simple yet efficient stopwatch created to track elapsed time.
 It is designed to function in web browsers and can be easily integrated into various applications.
-The stopwatch includes basic functionalities such as start, stop, reset, and display of hours, minutes, seconds, and milliseconds.
+The stopwatch includes basic functionalities such as start, stop, reset, and display of hours, minutes,and seconds.

 ## Technologies Used
 - HTML5